filecoin-project/specs/expected-consensus.md

 ### Chain Weighting

-TODO: ensure 'power' is properly and clearly defined

 It is possible for forks to emerge naturally in Expected Consensus.
 EC relies on weighted chains in order to quickly converge on 'one true chain', with every block adding to the chain's weight.
 This means the heaviest chain should reflect the most amount of work performed, or in Filecoin's case, the most storage provided.

 The weight at each block is equal to its `ParentWeight` plus that block's delta weight.
 Delta